 Remember to consider the stress that can result from relocation, and try to minimize the number of moves that the individual will require.
 Finally, always try to involve the person needing care, as well as others significant to them, in making this important decision.

-Village North Retirement Community and Rehabilitation Center -- independent apartment living with 24-hour medical care when needed, paired with a 60-bed skilled nursing facility
+Village North Retirement Community and Rehabilitation Center — independent apartment living with a 24-hour emergency call system, paired with a 60-bed skilled nursing facility